LLM referees

 Narrate from codes, not prose

-Events never carry baked prose.
+Events never carry engine-baked prose.
 Each carries a stable message code — a compact fact like session.monsters.spawned or encounter.surprise.rolled — plus typed fields; the message code reference lists every shipped code with its emitting event class and default template, and each event's fields are on its schema page.
 That is exactly what a narrator model wants: ground truth it can render freely without parsing English back into facts.
-When a plain default line is enough, format_message renders one for any event:
+The one kind of English an event does carry is authored narrative — a beat the adventure's author wrote, riding a structured field, which the next section teaches the narrator to treat differently from its own words.
+When a plain default line is enough, format_message renders one for any event, appending any authored beat verbatim:

 # Every event also renders to a default English line the model can lean on.